How to Clamp Round or Slippery Objects

-In his workshop, Ron has just about every type of clamp that is made.
-But when it comes to clamping round objects, like the handle on an antique doll stroller or the shattered pedestal on a table base, conventional clamps aren't the best solution.
-Ron has found that a bicycle inner tube can be a perfect clamping tool for certain jobs.
+In my workshop, I'm fortunate to have a generous collection of clamps.
+But when it comes to clamping round objects, like the handle on an antique doll stroller or the shattered pedestal on a table base, conventional clamps aren't necessarily the best solution.
+I've found that a bicycle inner tube can be a perfect clamping tool for certain jobs.

 Place your object that needs clamping in the most comfortable and convenient position and then pour a small amount of glue in a disposable container.
 The cutoff bottom from an empty water bottle works well for this.